Spain Motorcycles Brands

 Gas Gas Logo

 The brand was founded in 1974.
-The first motorcycles came off the stocks in 1985.
-Successful models gained good demand, giving impetus to the further development of the company.
-In 1989, the brand decided on its production direction and began to produce light motorcycles – cross-country equipment and enduro.
-In 2002, the first ATV was launched.
-After leaving the auctioneers in 2015, a Spanish bank, the brand was on the verge of bankruptcy.
-The alliance with Black Toro Capital corrected the situation somewhat, but problems began again in 2018.
-A year later, it was acquired by the KTM AG concern, which, along with maintaining the main directions and developments of Gas Gas, plans to make significant changes in its production vector.
+The first motorcycles rolled off the assembly line in 1985.
+Successful models generated strong demand, spurring the company’s further development.
+In 1989, the brand decided on the direction of production and began to produce light motorcycles, cross, and enduro.
+In 2002, the first ATV was released.
+After the Spanish bank departed from the auctioneers in 2015, the brand was on the verge of bankruptcy.
+An alliance with Black Toro Capital somewhat corrected the situation, but in 2018, the problems began again.
+A year later, it was acquired by KTM AG, which, while preserving the main directions and developments of Gas Gas, plans to make significant changes to the production vector.

-The brand has chosen the stylized image of the letter “G” as its mark.
-Its graphic image is created so that in one symbol, it is possible to see at once the first two letters of the words of the name.
-The large “G” includes the uppercase “g,” which is the element that forms the inner tail of the large.
-The full name text, “GASGAS,” is written under the sign in lower case with the traditional auto-moto brand’s right inclination, symbolizing speed and forward movement.
-All logo elements are made in an attractive bright red color, which has become the company’s corporate color and is used on most models of the company’s equipment.
+The brand chose a stylized image of the letter “G” as its mark.
+Its graphic image is designed so that, in one symbol, one can see the first two letters of the name’s words at once.
+The capital letter “G” includes the capital letter “g,” which is the element forming the inner tail of the big letter.
+The full name “GASGAS” is written under the sign in lowercase with a traditional auto-moto brand slant to the right, symbolizing speed and forward movement.
+All elements of the logo are in an attractive, bright red, which has become the company’s corporate color and is used on most models of the company’s equipment.

 Gimson